izivkov/gshock_api/README.rst

 Virtual Environment Setup
 =========================

-To run the server in a virtual environment:
+It is recommended that you create a virtual environment to run the tests:

 1. Create a virtual environment: